 "Yeah…but," she smiled weakly and she clutched the copper amulet around her neck until her knuckles turned white.
 "Maybe he can hang in there… He's tough, y'know—"

 Luffy pointed the greasy meat bone at her, the stained cartilage dripping with drool.
-"Bullshit!" he called her out.
+"Bullshit!"
+He called her out.
 "You told us he could die without it!"
-Then he placed the bone between his teeth again, chewing at it in thought as he crossed his arms over his chest.
+Then he placed the bone between his teeth again, chewing on it in thought as he crossed his arms over his chest.
 "We need to think of some way to get you off this island and search for it…"